 “The opal is a product of exfiltration from the rock in or near which it occurs.”

-The first mention of the term in the context of information security that I could find dates to the unclassified NSA paper published in 2002 and titled Microsoft Office 2000 Executable Content Security Risks and Countermeasures.
+The first mention of the term in the context of cybersecurity that I could find dates to the unclassified NSA paper published in 2002 and titled Microsoft Office 2000 Executable Content Security Risks and Countermeasures.
 It explains:

 “Customizations with VBA or ActiveX provide a powerful programming capability within Office applications.
 An attacker can write a wide range of attacks from altering system settings and exfiltrating information to dangerous denial of service attacks such as deleting all files on a hard drive.”

-Do you know of earlier uses of the term exfiltration, especially when used to discuss data breaches?
+Do you know of earlier uses of the term exfiltration in cybersecurity scenarios such as data breaches?
 I’m curious.